The Murder at the Vicarage

-The Murder at the Vicarage is a work of detective fiction by the British writer Agatha Christie, first published in the UK by the Collins Crime Club in October 1930 and in the US by Dodd, Mead and Company later in the same year.
+The Murder at the Vicarage is a mystery novel by the British writer Agatha Christie, first published in the UK by the Collins Crime Club on 20 October 1930 and in the US by Dodd, Mead and Company later in the same year.
 The UK edition retailed at seven shillings and sixpence and the US edition at $2.00.

 It is the first novel to feature the character of Miss Marple and her village of St Mary Mead.
 The character had previously appeared in short stories published in magazines, from December 1927.
 These earlier stories were collected in book form in The Thirteen Problems in 1932.
+In 2025, BBC included the novel in its list of '10 of the most ingenious murder mysteries ever committed to page or screen'.

-Plot summary
+Plot

-The Reverend Leonard Clement, the vicar of St Mary Mead, narrates the story.
+The Reverend Leonard Clement, vicar of St Mary Mead, narrates the story.
 He lives with his much younger wife, Griselda, and his nephew, Dennis.
-Colonel Lucius Protheroe, Clement's churchwarden, is a wealthy, abrasive man who also serves as the local magistrate and is widely disliked in the village.
-At dinner one evening, Clement offhandedly remarks that anyone who killed Protheroe would be doing the world a favour.
+Colonel Lucius Protheroe, Clement's churchwarden, is a wealthy, abrasive man who is widely disliked.

-One day Clement encounters Protheroe's young wife, Anne, embracing Lawrence Redding, a young visiting artist.
-While promising them that he will not reveal their affair, he advises Redding to leave the village at once.
+Clement encounters Protheroe's young wife, Anne, embracing Lawrence Redding, a visiting artist.
+While promising that he will not reveal their affair, he advises Redding to leave the village at once.
 The next day Clement is scheduled to meet Protheroe to go over irregularities in the church accounts.
-Clement is called away to a farm to visit a dying parishioner but learns that the man has recovered and that nobody at the farm had asked for him.
-Upon returning home Clement encounters a distressed Redding at the gate to the vicarage, then discovers Colonel Protheroe dead at the writing desk in his study.
-He summons Dr Haydock, who pronounces that Protheroe was killed by a gunshot to the back of the head.
+Clement is called away to visit a dying parishioner, but learns on arrival that nobody had asked for him.
+Upon returning home, Clement encounters a distressed Redding at the vicarage gate, then discovers Colonel Protheroe dead at his writing desk with a gunshot wound to the head.
+He summons Dr Haydock.

-The police, led by Colonel Melchett and Inspector Slack, are confounded by several details, including a note left by Protheroe that seems to conflict with Haydock's opinion of the time of death and the claim of some witnesses to have heard a shot in the woods but no gunshot near or within the house.
-News spreads quickly, and both Lawrence Redding and Anne Protheroe confess to the murder.
-However both are exonerated – Redding because he insists on an inaccurate time of death and Anne because Miss Marple had clearly seen that she was not carrying a pistol.
-Other suspects include: Archer, a man treated harshly by Protheroe for poaching; Mrs Lestrange, a mysterious woman who has appeared in the village recently; Dr Stone, an archaeologist excavating a barrow on Protheroe's land; and Stone's young assistant, Miss Cram.
+The police, led by Colonel Melchett and Inspector Slack, are confounded by several details, including a note left by Protheroe that conflicts with Haydock's opinion of the time of death, and the claim of some witnesses to have heard a shot in the woods.
+Both Lawrence Redding and Anne Protheroe confess to the murder.
+However both are exonerated – Redding because he insists on an inaccurate time of death and Anne because Miss Marple had clearly seen she was not carrying a pistol.
+Other suspects include Archer, a man treated harshly by Protheroe for poaching; Mrs Lestrange, a mysterious woman who has appeared in the village recently; Dr Stone, an archaeologist excavating a barrow on Protheroe's land; and Stone's assistant, Miss Cram.

-Miss Marple tells Clement she has seven suspects in mind.